 - The soft foam midsole delivers a smooth, stable ride.
 The textured outer wall of these women’s running shoes helps reduce weight and hide creases.

-- The rubber outsole of these Nike women’s shoes offer durable traction on a variety of surfaces.
+- The rubber outsole of these Nike women’s shoes offers durable traction on various surfaces.
 Spaces in the tread let your foot flex naturally.

 - Lightweight knit, plush padding, soft foam midsole, and rubber outsole.